django/deps/draft/orm-field-api-related-improvement.rst

 1. BaseField:
 -------------
-Base structure for all Field types in django ORM wheather it is Concrete, relation or VirtualField
+Base structure for all Field types in django ORM wheather it is Concrete, RelationField or VirtualField

 2. ConcreteField:
 -----------------
-ConcreteField will have all the common attributes of a Regular concrete field
+ConcreteField will extract all the common attributes of a Regular concrete field

 3. Field:
 ---------
-Presence base Field class with should refactored using BaseField and ConcreteField.
+Field class should be refactored using BaseField and ConcreteField.
 If it is decided to provide the optional virtual type to regular fields then VirtualField's features can also be added to specific fields.

 4. RelationField:
 -----------------
-Based Field for All relation fields.
+Base Field for All relation fields extended from new BaseField class.

 5. VirtualField:
 ----------------
-A true stand alone virtula field will be added to the system to be used to solve some long standing design limitations of django orm. initially RelationFields, GenericRelations etc will be benefitted by using VirtualFields and later CompositeField or any virtual type field can be benefitted from VirtualField.
+A true stand alone virtula field will be added to solve some long standing design limitations of django orm. initially RelationFields, GenericRelations etc will be benefitted by using VirtualFields and later CompositeField or any virtual type field can be benefitted from VirtualField.